-Most winter holidaymakers still plan their journey to the ski resort in their own car.
-However, there are often uncertainties regarding toll costs when crossing the Alps: Do I have to pay tolls on the way to my skiing holiday in 2024?
-And if so, can I arrange this in advance so that I don’t have any stress en route?
-SnowTrex knows all about tolls and explains where winter sports enthusiasts have to pay when travelling to the ski resort on the motorway, on pass roads or before Alpine tunnels.
+Most winter holidaymakers still plan to travel to the ski resort by car.
+However, crossing the Alps often raises questions about toll costs: Will I have to pay tolls on my way to a ski holiday in 2025?
+And if so, can I sort it out in advance to avoid stress during the journey?
+SnowTrex knows the ins and outs of toll fees and explains where winter sports enthusiasts need to pay—whether on the motorway, mountain passes, or before entering Alpine tunnels.

 How much do motorway tolls cost drivers in Europe?